 For presenters based in Delaware, the District of Columbia, the U.S. Virgin Islands, and West Virginia:

-All schedules are subject to change.
-Please check with the performance venue for times and ticket information.
+Please check with the performance venue to confirm dates and times, and for ticket information.

 District of Columbia